 Reno Tahoe is home to some of the most beautiful and invigorating views in the world, so don’t let the cold weather keep you indoors.
 For those of you who enjoy exploring the alpine on foot, snowshoeing in Tahoe has evolved into a winter activity anyone can enjoy!
 You can follow an established trail, or opt to forge your own trail through the fresh snow.

-When snowshoeing in Tahoe you won’t want to forget your camera to capture all the action, scenic landscapes and even wildlife interactions like when you hike Chickadee Ridge, where you can hangout with our friendly birds.
-You’ll have your very own Snow White moment!
+When snowshoeing around Lake Tahoe, you won’t want to forget your camera to capture all the action, scenic landscapes and even wildlife interactions like when you hike Chickadee Ridge, where you can hang out with our friendly birds.
+You’ll have your very own fairy tale moment!
 Snowshoeing Mount Rose gives you the best of both worlds, with views of both Lake Tahoe and Reno.

 Every season in the Reno Tahoe area is perfect for hikers of every level.
 Whether you are taking part in a guided winter snowshoe hike or exploring on your own, make sure you take the necessary precautions to assess risks and hazards.
-This includes packing the proper equipment like trekking poles, and winter hiking clothing.
+This includes packing the proper equipment like trekking poles and wearing winter hiking clothing.

 Don’t forget your camera to capture all of those #RenoTahoe moments!